Image courtesy of Dan Wenger

 TIMELESS MID-CENTURY MODERN CLASSICS IN LEATHER AND STEEL

 The Zeitgeist of the late 1960s can be found in Dan Wenger’s simple yet iconic leather and steel designs.
-Between 1969 to 1979 Wenger designed more than 300 different pieces of furniture, including the Lotus Chair and other well-known items, such as the Love Seat, the U-Chair and the MU Chair.
-A selection of a few, very iconic designs have stood the test of time and are now, more than forty years later, available on order at Original in Berlin.
+Between 1969 to 1979 Wenger designed more than 300 different pieces of furniture, including the Lotus Chair and other well-known items.
+A selection of his most renowned designs have stood the test.
+These pieces are now, more than forty years later, available at Original in Berlin.

 Dan Wenger sitting in one of his Lotus Chairs.
 Image courtesy by the artist

-Clear shapes, muted colors and materials, that convey both a discreet visual and soothing haptic sensation: Pieces by Dan Wenger are commonly characterized by a straight-forward approach of design as the very definition of traditional craftsmanship, paired with a keen instinct for aesthetics and comfort.
+Clear shapes, muted colors and materials, that convey both a discreet visual and soothing haptic sensation: Pieces by Dan Wenger are commonly characterized by a straight-forward approach of design as the very definition of traditional craftsmanship.
+Paired with a keen instinct for aesthetics and comfort his designs remain a classic among furniture pieces of the Mid-Century Modern era.

 Inspired by a chair from his childhood home in California, Wenger designed and created his very first piece of furniture in 1969: A chair in leather and steel named the Lotus Chair.
-Made of sturdy frames of steel and solid leather slings - both materials that would later become a distinctive feature of Wengers furniture - the Lotus Chair turned out to become his most iconic piece.
-Its name derives from the ease of sitting in the chair in the eponymous cross-legged yoga position.
-While the back consists of a bendable leather strap the chair also allows a hammock-like position with the steel frame providing a soft and soothing rocking motion.
+Made of sturdy frames of steel and solid leather slings - both of them distinctive materials in Wengers work - the chair turned out to be his most iconic piece.
+With the seat and back consisting of a bendable leather strap the Lotus Chair also allows a hammock-like sensation by creating a soft rocking motion.
 It is the unique shape of the chair accompanied with its versatile use that constitutes its iconic status, even up to the present day.

-Shortly after designing the Lotus Chair, Wenger started building a workshop in an old lumber yard in Soquel, California where eventually some of his most iconic pieces were created.
-While pieces consequent upon the Lotus Chair differ in terms of size, shape and use, one can nevertheless detect a certain continuity in regard to the materials and the overall use of clear, straight-lined shapes.
+Regarding pieces consequent to the Lotus Chair one can detect a certain continuity in regard to the materials and the overall use of clear, straight-lined shapes.
 The Tripod Dining Chair for instance, a handmade three-legged model in metal and leather, features the same pyramidal shaped backrest of the Lotus Chair.
 Other pieces, such as a Quark Stool or the U Chair, follow the form language of Wengers initial designs, especially considering the alignment of the legs or the backrest.

 Despite the success of the designs in the 1970s, Wenger eventually moved on to other projects.
-Taking a quite unexpected turn he abandoned the field of furniture design and subsequently took up employments as, among others, a physics professor and hang-gliding instructor.
-It is also that quite unusual and unique career path of Wenger that reflects his very own philosophy and approach to life: “I want people to know that they should be engaged in doing what they want to do,” he says.
-“That’s what the message is“.
+Taking a quite unexpected turn he abandoned the field of furniture design and took up employments as a physics professor and hang-gliding instructor.

 It was only decades later when an encounter with two young Los Angeles designers initiated Wengers comeback as a furniture designer: In 2009 he has been approached by Scott and Joanna Nadeau of Ten10 Design who came across the Lotus Chair.
 The couple was so taken with its puristic yet sophisticated design that they started reaching out to Wenger.
 Their aim?
 A co-partnership with him in order to reissue the chairs.
 Wenger, seventy-five at that time, was surprised yet intrigued.
-Eventually, after a thirty years hiatus, Wenger returned to designing and creating furniture.
-By doing so the artist also found himself realizing that his previous, seemingly unrelated activities were having an impact on the process of designing and creating furniture: “I began to recognize that the theoretical physics that I had studied was finding its way into my furniture designs.
-The notions of symmetry theories, perturbation theories and symmetry breaking theories were active influences in the evolution of my work.“
+After a thirty years hiatus, he eventually returned to designing and creating furniture.

 Image courtesy: Dan Wenger